djfdyuruiry/cnc-new-construction-options-fix/README.md

  - chore: Other changes that don't modify src or test files

 Examples
- - `feat: add hat wobble`
+ - `feat(tiberian-dawn)!: make Kane die in SCG15`
- - `fix: remove extra spaces on login screen`
+ - `fix: correct normal difficulty credits for HUMVEE`

 By following this convention, we maintain a clean and informative project history.